 - 6.1 In a limited set of conditions a student may self-declare extenuating circumstances (ECs) without the need to submit supporting evidence.
 These "self-certification" requests (SCRs) will be automatically approved on receipt of an Extenuating Circumstances Request (ECR). - 6.2 The purpose of an SCR is to cover unforeseen, very short-term problems which impact on a student's ability to submit their coursework by the deadline but where obtaining third party evidence is either unreasonable or impractical.
-SCRs are intended to cover minor illnesses (e.g. the common cold), urgent family emergencies and other personal circumstances which only impact for up to 3 days. - 6.3 SCRs can only be used with respect to Deadline assessments (e.g. Coursework, Written Assignment, Dissertation, Project); SCRs do not apply to Event assessments (e.g. Laboratory Demonstration, Objective Structured Clinical Examination (OSCE), Objective Structured Pharmacy Examination (OSPE), Presentation, Course Test and Examination). - 6.4 The following conditions relate to the use of SCRs: - (a) SCRs may be applied for between 5 working days in advance of and up to the submission deadline.
+SCRs are intended to cover minor illnesses (e.g. the common cold), urgent family emergencies and other personal circumstances which only impact for up to 7 calendar days. - 6.3 SCRs can only be used with respect to Deadline assessments (e.g. Coursework, Written Assignment, Dissertation, Project); SCRs do not apply to Event assessments (e.g. Laboratory Demonstration, Objective Structured Clinical Examination (OSCE), Objective Structured Pharmacy Examination (OSPE), Presentation, Course Test and Examination). - 6.4 The following conditions relate to the use of SCRs: - (a) SCRs may be applied for between 5 working days in advance of and up to the submission deadline.
 Any application after the submission deadline will be treated as a standard ECR application. - (b) Although there is no requirement to submit supporting evidence with an SCR, the request must indicate the ECs which have led to the request.
-The range of acceptable circumstances is the same as those outlined in §3 of these Regulations. - (c) SCRs result in a 3 working day extension; for example, a submission deadline set for 23:59 (11:59pm) Monday will be extended to 23:59 Thursday, whilst one set for 23:59 Wednesday will be extended to 23:59 Monday.
-The submission time is no later than 23:59 on the day of the new deadline. - (d) A student is permitted up to two SCRs per academic year including (Deadline) reassessments. - (e) SCRs may not be consecutively combined resulting in a 6 working day extension.
-If an extension beyond 3 days is necessary, an additional request must be submitted as a standard ECR along with supporting evidence. - (f) SCRs cover all module coursework due within the three day extension period.
-An extension of 3 working days will be approved automatically to the assessment with the earliest deadline date and other assessments due within the 3 day extension period will also have the new deadline applied.
+The range of acceptable circumstances is the same as those outlined in §3 of these Regulations. - (c) SCRs result in a 7 calendar day extension; for example, a submission deadline set for 3pm Monday will be extended to 3pm the following Monday, The submission time is no later than 3pm on the day of the new deadline. - (d) A student is permitted up to two SCRs per academic year including (Deadline) reassessments. - (e) SCRs may not be consecutively combined resulting in a 14 calendar day extension.
+If an extension beyond 7 days is necessary, an additional request must be submitted as a standard ECR along with supporting evidence. - (f) SCRs cover all module coursework due within the 5 working day extension period.
+An extension of 7 calendar days will be approved automatically to each of theassessments with deadlines in the5 working day extension period. - (g) Self certification cannot be used for any assessments (deadline and event) involving group work.
+A standard ECR along with supporting evidence is required.